 Please use the 'contact us' button below - Don't forget to leave your name, the nature of your query and a contact telephone number.

 The Department for Education has worked closely with Public Health England (PHE) and NHS Test and Trace to minimise the potential risks of spread.
 A key part of this is the appropriate use of testing to help identify people who are positive and subsequently their contacts.
 Testing is available throughout the country and anyone with symptoms can book a test online or over the telephone through 119 to get the certainty they need to protect themselves and those around them.
-To ensure that testing capacity is prioritised for those with symptoms and to avoid children, students and their families self-isolating unnecessarily, please read the following:

-Only get tested if you or family member develop one or more of the main coronavirus symptoms:
+Please get tested if you or family member develop one or more of the main coronavirus symptoms:

 · a high temperature